hbchaney/hbchaney.github.io/_posts/2022-11-02-FreeCad-Modular.md

 ### Component Creation

 First a general component foot print needs to be established.
-To maximize modularity this foot print should not change much when established.
+To maximize modularity this foot print should not change and should be a little oversized to be safe.

 Here is a look at some components